Ilise Feitshans

 Ilise Feitshans is an American global health lawyer working in the field of nanotechnology.

 Education

 Feitshans attended Barnard College for her undergraduate degree.
 She received her JD from Georgetown University in 1983.
-She went on to earn her Master's of Science from Johns Hopkins University School of Public Health, and her doctorate in International Relations from Geneva School of Diplomacy and International Relations, a for-profit business whose lack of university accreditation has put it under the spotlight of the news media She holds the first Swiss doctorate in nanotechnology law.
+She went on to earn her Master's of Science from Johns Hopkins University School of Public Health, and her doctorate in International Relations from Geneva School of Diplomacy and International Relations.
+She holds the first Swiss doctorate in nanotechnology law.

 As of November 2023, Feitshans was a Master of Law Candidate in National and Global Health at Georgetown University.

 Career

 Until 2008, Feitshans worked as a civil servant at the Geneva branch of the United Nations.
 There, she contributed to an update of the UN's Encyclopedia of Occupational Health and Safety.
 She also previously worked in Archamps, France, while she served as a Fellow in Law of Nanotechnology at the European Scientific Institute.

 In the United States, Feitshans worked as a faculty member at Columbia University School of Law.

 As of 2023, she is a member of the U.S. Supreme Court bar.